 - Where you’ll be communicating depending on the scenarios

 - How long it will take to see results

 Work on your writing skills to be professional, avoiding grammar mistakes, being confident, and trustworthy in the way you communicate with clients.

 7. Optimize your day for maximum productivity & comply with deadlines

 When you’re a freelance you won’t have a boss (or a team mate) reminding you about deadlines, it requires a great deal of self-discipline, so it’s fundamental that you establish a clear set of prioritized list of activities to accomplish every day by using a task or project management system, a prioritized daily to-do list to plan your days ahead, and a productivity method that you can follow so is easier for you to keep focused while doing your tasks.

-Take a look at project management systems (like Basecamp or Asana), as well as simple tasks managers tools like todoist or trello, which are easy to use and will allow you to track your important tasks.
+Take a look at project management systems (like Basecamp or Asana), as well as simple tasks managers tools like todoist, trello, or Miro,which are easy to use and will allow you to track your important tasks.

 Besides using these tools, consider following also a tasks prioritization framework, like the Eisenhower matrix, that will allow you to classify and prioritize tasks based on their level of importance and urgency, as well as the Pomodoro technique as a productivity method.